conradborchers/peerchats-edm/README.md

 # Instructional Factors Analysis of Peer Tutoring Chat Messages

-Supplementary repository of the full paper "Understanding Learning in Collaborative Tutoring Systems via Instructional Factors Analysis of Peer Tutoring Chats" accepted at EDM '24.
+Supplementary repository of the full paper "Learning Rates in Collaborative Tutoring Systems by Peer Tutoring Chat Types" accepted at EDM '24.

 Citation: